jdewinne/kurl-gpu-blog/kurl-gpu-blog.md

 ### Create a GPU enabled compute instance

-For example, in GKE you can easily create a GPU enable VM using the following command:
+For example, in GCE you can easily create a GPU enable VM using the following command:

-Tested on a GKE instance of type `n1-standard-8` using a `nvidia-tesla-t4` GPU and 80GB disk.
+Tested on a GCE instance of type `n1-standard-8` using a `nvidia-tesla-t4` GPU and 80GB disk.

 ```
 export IMAGE_PROJECT=ubuntu-os-cloud